 McSherry et al (2016) describe excellence as follows: ‘Excellence is about sharing and celebrating success with healthcare workers, patients, carers and other significant stakeholders regarding how successful innovation, improvement and change have enhanced the quality of health, wellbeing, peaceful death and the services provided to local communities… Excellence is about integrating the physical, psychological, spiritual, emotional and social aspects of care to create an organisational health culture and working environment that recognises, respects and values the individual and their unique contribution in striving to provide holistic, therapeutic person-centre care.’
 This definition affirms that to achieve excellence there must be transparent communication where success is shared and celebrated, and where healthcare workers feel valued.
 Care must be holistic and person-centred, and individuals should be recognised for their contribution.
 The main ingredients for assessing and recognising excellence are also outlined, for example patient and public engagement, multidisciplinary working and dialogue with stakeholders.
 Implicit in this definition is the need for organisations to be responsive and this includes learning from mistakes.

 Numerous schemes are used to evidence the quality of a specific service, including The Excellence in Practice Accreditation Scheme (McSherry et al 2003) that recognises and rewards excellence.
 Another example is the Care Excellence Framework (CEF) developed and used in University Hospitals of North Midlands NHS Trust (UHNM).
-The CEF has been established in its existing form for about two years [can you say here when it was introduced – ie month and/or year?] during which time it has been used in all areas of the organisation.
+The CEF has been established in its existing form since autumn 2016 during which time it has been used in all areas of the organisation.
 This article gives a brief overview of the CEF and its use in an acute care setting.

 Care Excellence Framework